Why do I need a rangehood?

 What is the law around extraction fans?

-We’re fully up to date on all regulations surrounding rangehoods and ducting and will make absolutely sure that all installations comply with the building code.
+We’re fully up to date on all regulations surrounding Rangehoods and ducting and will make absolutely sure that all installations comply with the building code and Healthy Homes Standards.

 How do I know what size/level of power I need?

 It is recommended that a Rangehood should be able to replace the air in the room 10 times per hour.
 Multiply the length of the room buy the width by the ceiling height.
 This gives you the cubic meterage of your room.
 Multiple this by 10.
 This gives you the absolute minimum airflow you will require.
 Please note this is a starting point and will need to be increased when doors and windows are added in the equation as they create air currents.